SandeepGarikapati/Youtube-summarizer/README.md

 - **Python**: Programming language used for the implementation.
 - **Transformers Library**: For leveraging pre-trained NLP models for summarization.
-- **Flask/Streamlit**: For creating a web interface to interact with the summarization system.
+- **Flask**: For creating a web interface to interact with the summarization system.
 - **Natural Language Processing (NLP)**: Techniques and models used for text summarization.

 ## Getting Started